2020-2024 Timeline

 The swimming pool and spa surrounded by gum trees at the newly named ‘Grand Oaks Resort’

-Property management specialists Lee Rourke and Simmone NeumannpurchaseBeechworth’s George Kerferd Hotel from property developer George Fendyk for just shy of $2.6 million.
-They will change the 20-room hotel’s name to the Grand Oaks Resort.
+Property management specialists Lee Rourke and Simmone Neumann purchase Beechworth’s George Kerferd Hotel – and popular wedding venue – from property developer George Fendyk for just shy of $2.6 million and change the hotel’s name to the Grand Oaks Resort.
 Standing at 22 Oak Avenue in the Mayday Hills precinct, the building stands on the original site of the 1907 Medical Superintendents quarters, later rebuilt as the Kerferd Clinic, an early psychiatric treatment centre.
+The 4-star hotel – which first opened in 2013 – features 20 guest rooms, a swimming pool, tennis court, billiards room and a wedding chapel (below).

 New owners of the ‘Grand Oaks Resort’ Lee Rourke and Simmone Neumann.